KTH-dESA/PopCluster/README.md

 ### Adding plugin in QGIS

+**Note!** Detailed instruction on how to install and use the plugin is available in the "Instructions" folder.

 1. Download the zipped plugin folder onto your computer.
 2. Open QGIS Desktop (proper version)
 3. Click on the "Plugins" menu